Analyze successful stores in existing markets

 The window displays the two variables you previously selected.
 The Selected Variables button also displays how many variables are selected in total.

-- Click Selected Variables to close the window.
+- Click the Selected Variables button to close the window.

-- Search for apparel, expand 2021 Apparel (Consumer Spending) and select the following variables:
+- Search for Apparel and select the following variables:

-- 2021 Coin-Op Apparel Laundry & Dry Cleaning—Select Index and deselect #.
+- 2024 Coin-Op Apparel Laundry/Dry Cleaning—Select Index and deselect #.

-The 2021 Coin-Op Apparel Laundry & Dry Cleaning variable will be used as a proxy variable for customers who walk to stores.
-The related 2021 Apparel Laundry/Dry Cleaning variable will serve as a proxy for customers who drive to stores.
+The Coin-Op Apparel Laundry/Dry Cleaning variable will be used as a proxy variable for customers who walk to stores.
+The related Apparel Laundry/Dry Cleaning variable will serve as a proxy for customers who drive to stores.

 Index variables measure the probability of involvement in an activity for a specific area as compared to the national average, which is represented with an index value of 100.
 Indices above 100 mean that people in the area are more likely to engage in the activity.
 An index of 200 would indicate that residents are twice as likely to engage in the activity compared to the national average.